 Food for magical creatures

 To build your relationship with different magical creatures you can bond with them as well as feed them.
 You can search for food.
 However if find it time consuming and expensive.
 An easier way is to do classes.
-If the care for magical creatures is enabled at your level, then the rewards for completing each Star often has to option to select food.
+If the care for magical creatures is enabled at your level, then the rewards for completing each Star often has a option to select food.
 Many times you will get 6 or 9 food items.
 This is a more effective and cheaper way to obtain food.

 Difference between class times